aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `version` - (Optional, Available since 1.70.1) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
 * `runtime` - (Optional, Available in 1.103.2+) The runtime of containers.
 Default to `docker`.
 If you select another container runtime, see [How do I select between Docker and Sandboxed-Container](https://www.alibabacloud.com/help/doc-detail/160313.htm?spm=a2c63.p38356.b99.440.22563866AJkBgI).
 Detailed below.
 * `enable_ssh` - (Optional) Enable login to the node through SSH.
 Default to `false`.
-* `rds_instance` - (Optional, Available in 1.103.2+) RDS instance list, You can choose which RDS instances whitelist to add instances to.
+* `rds_instances` - (Optional, Available in 1.103.2+) RDS instance list, You can choose which RDS instances whitelist to add instances to.
 * `security_group_id` - (Optional, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
 * `is_enterprise_security_group` - (Optional, Available in 1.91.0+) Enable to create advanced security group. default: false.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).
 * `proxy_mode` - (Optional) Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.